Bangkok·Temples

 When to Visit Wat Arun — Sunrise, Sunset, and Night

-At Sunrise (6:30–8:00 AM) — The Moment It Was Named For
+At Sunrise (6:30–8:00 AM)

-As the sun rises over the east bank of the Chao Phraya — over Bangkok, over the Grand Palace, over the city waking up — the light catches the porcelain tiles on the west-bank spires of Wat Arun and transforms them.
-What appeared white in the darkness becomes gold, then pink, then a deep amber as the sun climbs.
-The iridescence is the result of the millions of porcelain shards catching light from different angles simultaneously — a quality that flat or single-material surfaces cannot replicate.
+The temple is called the Temple of Dawn for a reason that becomes clear the first time you see it.
+As the sun rises over the east bank of the Chao Phraya, the light catches the porcelain tiles on Wat Arun's west-bank spires and transforms them — white in the darkness becomes gold, then pink, then deep amber.
+This iridescence comes from millions of porcelain shards catching light from different angles simultaneously, a quality that no flat or single-material surface can replicate.

-At Golden Hour and Sunset (4:30–5:30 PM) — The Second Act
+At Golden Hour and Sunset (4:30–5:30 PM)

-At Night — A Different Temple
+At Night

-The temple itself closes at 5:30 PM, so the nighttime view is from the river or from across the bank.
-A nighttime Chao Phraya river cruise that passes Wat Arun is one of the iconic Bangkok experiences — the combination of the illuminated prang, the dark water, and the city lights on both banks is the Bangkok of every travel poster.
+Wat Arun is illuminated after dark and remains one of Bangkok's most compelling nighttime river views.
+The temple closes at 5:30 PM, so the nighttime view is from the river or the opposite bank.
+A nighttime Chao Phraya river cruise passing Wat Arun is one of the iconic Bangkok experiences — the combination of the illuminated prang, the dark water, and city lights on both banks is the Bangkok of every travel poster.

-Wat Arun Opening Hours, Entrance Fee & Practical Information 2026
+Wat Arun Practical Information 2026

 DetailInformation

-Opening hoursDaily 8:00 AM – 5:30 PM
+Opening hoursDaily 8:00 AM – 6:00 PM (last entry 5:30 PM)

 Entrance fee (foreigners)฿200 per person